scholzj/Python-Code-Examples/README.md

 This example works in the same way as RequestResponse.py, only using AMQP 1.0.

+# proton_binding

+Examples in the proton_binding folder are using the Python binding against the Apache Qpid Proton C library.
+This API supports only AMQP 0-10.
+To run the examples:
+- Download and install the Qpid Proton library either from the repositories of your OS or from http://qpid.apache.org/download.html
+- Download and install the Python binding for the Proton library either from the repositories of your OS or from http://qpid.apache.org/download.html
+- Change the hostname / IP address, port number, paths to the certificates and account name / queue name
+- Run the examples

+## SSL

+The public and private keys are passed to the client library in the form of file path.
+The client will open them and use them on its own.

+## BroadcastReceiver.py

+This example connects to the AMQP broker, opens a consumer to the broadcast queue and starts consuming the broadcasts.
+It consumes them for a predefined time interval and exits afterwards.

+## RequestResponse.py

+This example connects to the broker, sends a request message and waits for a response, which should be sent by the Eurex system.
+It stops after receiving the response message or after time out.

 # Integration tests

 The project is using Travis-CI to run its own integration tests.
 The tests are executed against Docker images which contain the AMQP broker with configuration corresponding to Eurex Clearing FIXML Interface.
 The details of the Travis-CI integration can be found in the .travis.yml file.